infpals/ip2023-presentation-and-ideation/README.md

 # Materials for Presentation and Ideation by Christina Starko

-This repository contains materials for the Presentation &amp; Ideation Workshop given by Christina Starko Leaders in Week 7 semester 2 school year 2022/23.
+This repository contains materials for the Presentation &amp; Ideation Workshop given by Christina Starko in Week 7 semester 2 school year 2022/23.

 Matrials consists of:
 - Main Presentation